[New] Introducing Duplicator’s Sleek Redesign: New Look, Same Great Features

 Using Amazon S3, you can store your website backups and keep them safe from crashes or errors.
-Since this cloud service is scalable, it can be a reliable backup option for website owners.
+This cloud storage service is scalable, secure, and surprisingly simple to set up.

-In this step-by-step tutorial, I’ll show you how to save a WordPress backup to Amazon S3!
+In this step-by-step tutorial, I’ll show you how to save your WordPress backups to Amazon S3!

 Amazon S3 is an object storage service that is hosted by Amazon.
 It allows you to store and organize data for mobile apps, cloud-native applications, and even website backups.